-- H1: There exists in Algeria a marked upward trend in food price increase. - H2: Food spending is largely preponderant in the family budget structure. - H3: School wastage (repeat and dropout) as a consequence of food price increase has reached an alarming boundary. - H4: A better understanding of the difficulties met by (i) poor families in their effort to keep their children at school and (ii) the difficulties met by pupils in their learning acquisition process, allows define a more efficient help policy scheme on behalf of the public authority.
+- H1: There exists in Algeria a marked upward trend in food price increase. - H2: Food spending is largely preponderant in the family budget structure. - H3: School wastage (repeat and dropout) as a consequence of food price increase has reached alarming boundaries. - H4: A better understanding of the difficulties met by (i) poor families in their effort to keep their children at school and (ii) the difficulties met by pupils in their learning acquisition process, allows define a more efficient help policy scheme from the public authority.

-2.2.2- Field work design
+2.2.2- Field work design.